bioinfo-biols/SEVtras/docs/Troubleshooting.rst

 Troubleshooting
 ----------------------

-1. What do the numbers printed during running SEVtras mean, e.g. "0 30"?
+1. What do the numbers printed during running SEVtras mean, e.g. *"0 30"*?

  The first number represents the number of EM rounds in the current iteration, and the second represents the number of enriched representative genes in the current iteration.

-2. What is the meaning of "sEV is hard to detect in xxx"?
+2. What is the meaning of *"sEV is hard to detect in xxx"*?

  The output means that SEVtras cannot detect a strong sEV signal in your sample.
 But if you really want to characterize potential sEVs, you can try to set the parameter "score_t" lower, e.g. '10'.
 (Note: this parameter must be a string.)

-3. Error with `ValueError: max() arg is an empty sequence`?
+3. Error with ``ValueError: max() arg is an empty sequence``?

  This means that SEVtras cannot find a representative gene to identify sEVs.
 There are two options you can choose.
 One is that you can try to lower the parameter "alpha", e.g. 0.09.
 The other is that you can use more samples to get a comprehensive result of representative genes.